 The Mississippi River Delta describes the area where the Mississippi River meets the Gulf of Mexico.
 It is located primarily in the state of Louisiana, in the southeastern part of the United States.
 The River Delta is a 12,000 square kilometer (3 million acres) section of land and is one of the largest areas of coastal wetlands in the United States.
 It is also the 7th largest river delta on Earth and is the United States' largest drainage basin.

 The delta occupies an area that reaches across Louisiana from the coastal Chandeleur Islands in the east, to Vermillion Bay on its western side.
 This expansive wetlands also contain roughly 37% of all estuarine marshland in the contiguous United States.

-The delta and watershed area covers much of continental United States., east of the continental divide.
 The drainage basin includes the tributaries of the Mississippi River, Missouri River, and Ohio River, three of the largest and longest in the United States.
 The delta includes fresh water, brackish water, and salt water as it flows its way down towards the open ocean, meaning freshwater marshes, brackish marshes, salt marsh, and sandy beaches can all be found within the delta and basin.